d4nish1234/DataParsingService/README.md

 `docker compose up --build`.

 Your application will be available at http://localhost:4000.

+### Unit Tests

+To run test execute `npm run test`.
+On higher version of nodde you might need to make changes to the script from `--loader` to `--import`

 ### Conventional Commits
 Use [Conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) to commit into repo for easier read